muntasirhsn/muntasirhsn.github.io/index.md

 [View codes on GitHub](https://github.com/muntasirhsn/Retrieval-Augmented-Generation-with-Llama-2)

 ---
-### NLP: Building Text Classifiers using Transformers and HuggingFace
+### NLP: Fine-tuning Hugging Face Transformers model for Text Classification
 Text classification in NLP categorizes text documents or sentences in predefined labels.
 Here, I fine-tuned a DistilBERT model for multiclass text classification by using PyTorch and Hugging Face transformers.
-The model is able to classify a text with high accuracy within any of the four categories: 'World', 'Sports', 'Business' and 'Sci/Tech'.
+The model can classify a text with high accuracy within any of the four categories: 'World', 'Sports', 'Business' and 'Sci/Tech'.
 Try the classification demo below!

 <script
 	type="module"